-- 1.0 Membership (16): nine faculty, one from each college, the Library and SDSU Imperial Valley; Associate Vice President for Faculty Advancement and Student Success or designee, who shall chair; Associate and Assistant Deans of Undergraduate Studies; Vice President of Student Affairs and Campus Diversity or designee; Associate Vice President for Enrollment; two undergraduate students. - 2.0 Functions: The Council shall: - 2.1.
+- 1.0 Membership (17): nine faculty, including one from each academic college, the Library and SDSU Imperial Valley; Associate Vice President for Faculty Advancement and Student Success or designee, who shall chair; Associate Dean (FASS); Assistant Dean of Undergraduate Studies (FASS); Assistant Dean of Student Success (FASS); Vice President of Student Affairs and Campus Diversity, or designee; Associate Vice President for Enrollment; and two undergraduate students. - 2.0 Functions: The Council shall: - 2.1.
 Oversee an integrated approach to undergraduate excellence at San Diego State University, - 2.2.
 Recommend policy for the Office of Faculty Advancement and Student Success, - 2.3.
 Propose changes in policy for undergraduate programs - 2.4.
 Forward to the Senate the annual report on retention and graduation in the fall of each academic year. - 2.5.
 Supervise specific university-wide undergraduate programs such as, but not limited to, the General Education Curriculum Committee and the Graduation and Retention Subcommittee.